URL path: Index page // Eosinophil Protein X (EPX), Stool

 Fecal proteins produced by eosinophils

 Microscopic colitis is considered one of the most common causes of chronic, watery diarrhea in developed countries.
-Patients with microscopic colitis have essentially a normal endoscopic appearance, with occasional erythema and/or edema patchy distributed along the colon.
-Lymphocytic colitis and collagenous colitis are the two main histological forms of microscopic colitis.
+Patients with microscopic colitis have normal endoscopic appearance, with occasional erythema and/or edema patchy distributed along the colon.
+Lymphocytic and collagenous colitis are the two primary histological forms of microscopic colitis.

 Eosinophils are also indicative of drug-induced inflammation.